casadi/casadi.github.io/content/blog/nlp_sens/index.md

 # Parametric nonlinear programming

-Let's start by defining an NLP that depends on a parameter `p` that should not be optimized for:
+Let's start by defining an NLP that depends on a parameter $p \in \mathbb{R}$ that should not be optimized for:
 $$
 \begin{align}
   \displaystyle \underset{x,y}